 However, similar changes in skeletal muscle have been found with aging, disuse and malnutrition and may not be peculiar to patients with COPD.
 Whatever, the determinants of RM endurance are more complex than the determinants of RM strength.
-For the respiratory muscles, four factors could reduce the endurance time: low basal energy stores, low rate […]

 There was no difference between the normal elderly subjects and COPD patients in age, sex, height or weight (Table 1).
 The COPD patients had severe airflow limitation and markedly reduced MW (Table 1).
 The FEVi, FVC and MW were not different in either group from visit 1 to visit 3.

 In our laboratory, Martyn et al used a device similar to that of Nickerson and Keens but with the ability to add weights externally.
 Martyn et al started with low inspiratory loads which were increased at 2-min intervals so that subjects could develop strategies for managing progressively greater loads.
 This test was found to be relatively simple and reproducible in normal young subjects.

 Blog invites submissions of review articles, reports on clinical techniques, case reports, conference summaries, and articles of opinion pertinent to the control of pain and anxiety in dentistry.